-Lectures are held on Friday evenings from 7.00pm - 10.00pm and Saturday mornings from 9.30am - 12.30pm each week over two semesters (late September to April).
-In addition to attending lectures, participants may be required to submit coursework as part of the students' assessment.
-Two three-hour examinations are held on two Saturdays in May.
+Lectures are held on Friday evenings from 7.00 pm - 10.00 pm and Saturday mornings from 9.30 am - 12.30 pm each week over two semesters (late September to April).
+In addition to attending lectures, participants may be required to submit coursework as part of the student assessment.

 - Health and safety legislation and legal framework.

 - Construction regulations.